Full Italian Via Francigena: Bourg St Pierre-Rome

 The minimum age for this tour is: 12 Years

 The first few days of the walk is the trickiest due to the mountainous terrain.
 The different stages of this tour are rated between 'moderate' and 'moderate to strenuous'.
-Therefore overall, we have rated this as 'moderate to strenuous' with daily distances between 10 and 30 kms and the average being around 21 kms per day.
+Therefore overall, we have rated this as 'moderate to strenuous'.
 It is possible to arrange for additional nights and rest days along the way.
-There are also options to extend some of the walks to stay on the true Via Francigena path and add additional days to the itinerary as part of this.
 If this is something you would like to do, then please speak to us when booking.
 The daily distances vary quite a lot between shorter and longer walks, so you must be capable of managing the longer distances.
 You need to be in good physical shape to complete the Full Via Francigena as there are also some elevation gains and losses along the way, and a substantial about of mileage will be covered.
 As this route tries to remain as true to the original pilgrimage route as possible, you will not only walk on trails and unpaved roads but also on asphalt part of the way.
-The ‘traditional’ walk is alongside some busy main roads, which is why we give other suggestions (especially near Rome).
+The ‘traditional’ walk is alongside some busy main roads, which is why at times we give other suggestions (especially near Rome) with alternate GPX tracks.
 Please take care when walking along roads and always be mindful of other road users.

 You need to be a regular walker and in good physical shape to complete the Full Via Francigena.
 If you are doing shorter stages then these are less demanding, but the per day mileage still includes longer distances on some days and a couple of the stages include ascents and descents, especially in the foothills of the Alps at the start of the Via Francigena route.
 We would recommend taking training walks carrying your daypack ahead of going on this trip.